 As a result, XRP remains an inflationary asset overall.
 However, such conditions don’t actually impact speculators betting on the token’s institutional expansion in 2025.
 However, macroeconomic conditions can influence the market bias, especially with the U.S. Federal Reserve eyeing no interest rate increases in the first half of 2025.

 Higher interest rates mean a broader appetite for yielding assets like Treasuries, which may hurt riskier assets like cryptocurrencies and stocks.
+That may change in September as the Fed potential cut its benchmark rates, followed by another slashing by year’s end.

 If the Fed remains hawkish throughout 2025, traders will likely move their XRP winnings to scarcer alternatives like Bitcoin and similar proof-of-work tokens.

-The XRPL ecosystem supports many of the same functionalities as programmable settlement networks like Ethereum, Solana, and Cardano but lacks native smart contract capabilities.
+The XRPL ecosystem supports many of the same functionalities as programmable settlement networks like Ethereum, Solana, and Cardano, but lacks native smart contract capabilities.

 However, in September 2024, Ripple and the XRP community announced plans to introduce native smart contracts through an upcoming XLS proposal.
 These contracts are expected to be permissionless and customizable, enhancing the XRPL’s existing features, including escrows, NFTs, authorized trustlines, payment channels, the decentralized exchange (DEX), and the automated market maker (AMM).